 Desktop and laptops.

-Its still true that people browse and make purchases on a desktop computer and laptops too.
-So your website design should still scale up and respond to bigger screens.
+It’s still true that people browse and make purchases on a desktop computer and laptops too.
+So your responsive website design should still scale up and respond to bigger screens.

-The beauty of desktop browsing comes down to the fact that people often have lager screens with higher resolutions, which allows for a lot more content to be displayed on screen at once without looking messy.
+The beauty of desktop browsing comes down to the fact that people often have larger screens with higher resolutions, which allows for a lot more content to be displayed on the screen at once without looking messy.

-One thing that we have experienced is that despite bigger screens and higher resolutions, the format of websites is still the same.
+One thing that we have experienced is that despite bigger screens and higher resolutions, the format of a responsive website is still the same.
 Meaning that generally the website design still fills a column down the middle and leaves the sides blank (at least blank from any real content).
-Back in around 2013 we had a website which would fill the whole screen, but as with others, we found that it was just too big and the feel simply wasn’t right to simply get the relevant info quickly.
+Back in around 2013, we had a website which would fill the whole screen, but as with others, we found that it was just too big and the feel simply wasn’t right to get the relevant info quickly.

 So what was the real point of this article?
-Well hopefully it made you realise the importance and necessity of having a responsive website and the fact that a large portion of your users are probably only browsing on a tablet computer or mobile phone so any new design should defiantly be designed and built using a mobile first approach.
+Well, hopefully, it made you realise the importance and necessity of having a responsive website and the fact that a large portion of your users are probably only browsing on a tablet computer or mobile phone so any new design should definitely be designed and built using a mobile-first approach.